 You must wind-up the business, or reduce your costs, or increase your profit margin!

-Your ego dictates that you must not let go of years of hard work, building a business that
+Your ego dictates that you must not let go of years of hard work, building a business that "has potential".

 It's time for a change!

 Business acumen is the most obvious skill that is lacking in most businesses.
 Many businesses have grown from a love or talent of the owner in some particular product or service.
 Few businesses are created by people with a business background who simply want to start a business.

 The first step is to learn how to plan your business operation and implement systems that force you to be disciplined and tough on financial management.